-Cardinal Pablo Virgilio David, alongside leaders of civil society organizations and families of extrajudicial killing (EJK) victims, has urged President Ferdinand Marcos Jr. to establish a National Truth and Reconciliation Commission.
+Cardinal Pablo Virgilio David, alongside leaders of civil society organizations and families of extrajudicial killing (EJK) victims, urged President Ferdinand Marcos Jr. to establish a National Truth and Reconciliation Commission.

 Modeled after similar international commissions, its purpose is to establish truth, promote accountability, extend compassion, and help the country move forward with honesty.